 Study Findings

-Clinical motor and sensory findings demonstrated high positive predictive value but concerning limitations in ruling out injury.
+Clinical motor and sensory findings demonstrated a high positive predictive value, but there were concerning limitations in ruling out injury.

 For CT imaging, clinical findings showed 69.2% sensitivity, 85.4% specificity, 96.2% PPV, but only 34.0% NPV.
 For MRI, sensitivity improved to 85.1%, with 52.8% specificity, 82.5% PPV, and 57.6% NPV.